peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 out of line and the parent is not careful, DNS resolution and/or validation will break down.
-When several DNS providers are involved, this undermines the very guarantees of operator independence that multi-homing configurations are expected to provide.
+When several DNS providers are involved, this undermines the very guarantees of operator independence that multi-provider configurations are expected to provide.

 ## DS Breakage due to Replication Lag